fraserwat/newsround/README.md

 - Today's Bandcamp Album of the Day.
 - The top story on HackerNews at the time of running (using the OpenAI API to summarise the article in a short paragraph).
 - The most recent story from Novara Media, a UK based political news website.

+## Preface

+In 2024, I wanted to get my iPhone screentime down to ~1 hour daily.
+There's a lot of stuff I want to do this year (finishing a MSc, learning an instrument, doing good quality work with a healthy work-life balance), so theres a pull factor in wanting to be as productive as possible, plus I'd been reasding a lot about the impact of smartphone use (specifically social media!) on attention spans, dopamine receptors etc and I dunno, there's just stuff in the world I don't need to see first thing every morning.

+I **did** manage this and it was a huge net positive, but the downside was I didn't have any idea what was going on in the society I lived in -- totally uninformed!
+Which I don't think is a cool or interesting trait to have.
+There's probably lower effort ways of squaring that circle, but this way I got to build project in the new programming language I was learning.

+### What did I learn?

+- A lot of Rust experience!
+Including its (sometimes annoying!) type system, what needs to be a public / private function (I never had to worry about in Python), working with API's, JSON, working with HTML in Rust, etc.
+- Parallelism!
+Basically all the runtime in this program is spent waiting on API calls so I was able to speed it up by 28% by running a lot of them in parallel.
+Much easier to do this in Rust than Python (where I've always found parallelism to be sort of an afterthought?).
+- Prompt engineering for summarising text in varying degrees of berevity.

 ## Installation